ccbest/geostructures/README.md

 * Polygons
 * Rings/Wedges

-All shapes may optionally be temporally-bound using a specific date/time or a date/time interval.
+All shapes may optionally be temporally-bound using a specific datetime or a datetime interval.

 Additionally, geostructures provides convenience objects for representing chronologically-ordered (`Track`) and unordered (`FeatureCollection`) collections of the above shapes.

 ### Projections